remix-run/remix/docs/route/should-reload.md

   }) => false; // or `true`;
 ```

 During client-side transitions, Remix will optimize reloading of routes that are already rendering, like not reloading layout routes that aren't changing.
-In other cases, like form submissions or search param changes, Remix doesn't know which routes need to be reloaded so it reloads them all to be safe.
+In other cases, like form submissions or search param changes, Remix doesn't know which routes need to be reloaded, so it reloads them all to be safe.
 This ensures data mutations from the submission or changes in the search params are reflected across the entire page.

 This function lets apps further optimize by returning `false` when Remix is about to reload a route.
-There are three cases when Remix will reload a route and you have the opportunity to optimize:
+There are three cases when Remix will reload a route, and you have the opportunity to optimize:

 - if the `url.search` changes (while the `url.pathname` is the same)
 - after actions are called
 - "refresh" link clicks (click link to same URL)

-Otherwise Remix will reload the route and you have no choice:
+Otherwise, Remix will reload the route, and you have no choice:

 - A route matches the new URL that didn't match before
 - The `url.pathname` changed (including route params)